Bai Ze: In Japan

 In Japan, Bai Ze is also called Hakutaku.
 The oldest known depiction of Hakutaku appears in the Tiandi ruixiang zhi ‘Treatise on the Auspicious Signs of Heaven and Earth’ (天地瑞祥志), a work originated in China.
-This work is listed in late 9th-century Japanese bibliographies, while is unknown in Chinese ones.
+This work is listed in late 9th-century Japanese bibliographies, while it is unknown in Chinese ones.
 In Tiandi ruixiang zhi, Hakutaku has the body of a cow and a human head with a beard.
 The “Hakutaku hi kai zu” image painted by Fukuhara Gogaku features three faces, each with three eyes and a pair of horns.
 By the 18th century, this depiction of Bai Ze had become standard in Japan, yet its origins remain uncertain.
 In “Hakutaku hi kai zu”, Hakutaku is depicted as a deity protecting people from evil spirits, so hanging Hakutaku’s diagram inside the house can ward off misfortune.
 There are extensive records in 18th and 19th century Japan of magical uses of Hakutaku, including protective talismans and for healing purposes.
 During the cholera epidemic in Edo in 1858, people were instructed to place Hakutaku’s image on their pillows before going to bed to protect themselves.

 In Zen and Japanese Culture, D. T. Suzuki describes the hakutaku as "a mythical creature whose body resembles a hand and whose head is human.
 It was anciently believed that the creature ate our bad dreams and evil experiences, and for this reason, people, wishing it to eat up all the ills which we are likely to suffer, used to hang its picture on the entrance gate or inside the house.